-Learn more about the Art Therapy at the Henry Ford Cancer Institute, including what programs are available.
+Learn more about the Art Therapy at Henry Ford Cancer, including what programs are available.

 Whether you love painting or you’ve never held a brush, taking up painting during your cancer journey can help you find peace.
 It can also help you honor every emotion, from the good to the bad and the ugly.
 Henry Ford art therapist Mallory Montgomery, MS, ATR-BC, explains the benefits of using art for expression, relaxation and healing.

 Many people bury their negative emotions while fighting to survive.
 That’s hard work.
 “During the physical and mental art-making process, we express the emotions we hold closest to our hearts,” Mallory says.
 “We put those emotions on canvas or paper.
 Finally, we get some breathing room.”

 Playful artistic expression lowers blood pressure, anxiety and depression.
 Repetitive movements during painting increase relaxation and the natural healing process.